Monday, December 29, 2025

-Always taste the menu at the annual Sushi Nikkei anniversary in Belmont Shore
+Always taste the special menu at the annual Sushi Nikkei anniversary in Belmont Shore

 Share

-The annual Sushi Nikkei anniversary celebration came for the second time in Belmont Shore, with Chef Eduardo Chang Ogata and his wife Daiwa Wong offering patrons a menu that heavily diverted from the space’s staple sushi offerings.
+The annual Sushi Nikkei anniversary celebration came for the third time in Belmont Shore, with Chef Eduardo Chang Ogata and his wife Daiwa Wong offering patrons a menu that heavily diverged from the space’s staple sushi offerings.
 With it, it expressed what a gem Sushi Nikkei is, reflecting the love of the Peruvian community and its diversity when it comes to cuisine.

 Of course, the story of Sushi Nikkei is the story of not just one individual but of many.
 People brought to a space that wasn’t their own and learning acceptance.
 And it is why the Michelin-recognized food of Sushi Nikkei is such an important cog of the Long Beach food scene, particularly when it comes to the annual celebration the pair host at their Belmont Shore location.